boulund/tentacle/documentation/source/mappers.rst

 Within the Tentacle folder structure, the mapper modules are located in ``$TENTACLE_ROOT/tentacle/mappers``.
-If Tentacle was installed using ``pip`` into a virtualenv, the mapper modules must be placed in ``%TENTACLE_VENV%/lib/python2.7/site-packages/tentacle/mappers`` so that Tentacle can find them.
+If Tentacle was installed using ``pip`` into a virtualenv, the mapper modules must be placed (or symlinked) in ``$TENTACLE_VENV/lib/python2.7/site-packages/tentacle/mappers`` so that Tentacle can find them.

 Mapper modules inherit from the base mapper class, as seen in the example